progval/skyweb2irc/README.md

 ## What is this?

-It is a small bot connecting to an IRC channel and a Skype chat.
+It is a small bot relaying messages between an IRC channel and a Skype group chat.

 I wrote it because Skype suddenly decided to break its API, so my [skype2irc](https://github.com/boamaod/skype2irc) bot did not work anymore.